doga/doga/README.md

-Qworum is the Service Web
+Qworum is the Web for applications
 =========================

 Although much of what I do is closed source, some of my work is published on GitHub.
 Here are my most notable open source projects.